 Use any one of the best clarifying shampoos below and prepare to be amazed at how fresh and clean your hair looks afterward.

 This sudser is a go-for for Byrdie Email Editor Karli Bendlin, so clarifying that it’s actually meant to be used to deep clean hair before a perm.
 But trust us, go ahead and use it whether or not you’re getting a perm.
 It quickly transforms into an airy foam that whisks away all kinds of excess residue, gunk, and grime, all while leaving hair with mega-watt shine.

 Not quite sold on the fact that you need a clarifying shampoo, and/or just don’t want to shell out the big bucks for one?
 This guy will cost you a few dollars, a very small price to pay regardless, but even more so when you consider the efficacy.
 Gentle, hypoallergenic, and pH-balanced, it still gets the job done, and also has a very lovely, fresh scent.

 Best Splurge: ORIBE The Cleanse Clarifying Shampoo

-There’s no sugar-coating it—there’s something about the idea of a clarifying shampoo that just feels, well, kind of medicinal and clinical.
+There’s no sugar-coating it—there’s something about the idea of a clarifying shampoo that just feels, well, kind of clinical.
 But trust us, there’s none of that with this luxurious shampoo, which has high-end hair treatment vibes.
 The whipped foam boasts a luscious texture and high-end scent (in true Oribe fashion), though that doesn’t keep it from being a heavy-hitting detoxifier, using volcanic ash to exfoliate your scalp and hair and take oil and product build-up with it.